podcast-of-engineers/podcast-of-engineers.github.io/content/about.md

   - title: "Enhance Diversity and Inclusion"
     icon: "las la-hand-holding-heart"
-    description: "To enhance engineering diversity and inclusion by providing a platform for engineers from all backgrounds to share their stories and experiences, and to promote resources and organizations that are working to make engineering a more welcoming and inclusive field."
+    description: "Diversity of thought leads to better problem-solving.
+Diversity of perspectives leads to more innovative solutions.
+Diversity of experiences leads to a more inclusive workplace.
+We want to make engineering a more diverse and inclusive field, open to everyone, regardless of their background."

 ---